waimea-igdaikee/200-dtd-assessment/docs/design.md

 - Consistency and Standards: People expect the site to act like most other websites, and as such I've followed the expected conventions, such as having the header be a link to the main page of the website:
 - Error prevention: Users can be irrational - this could include trying to input date that don't exist, forgetting to include a name, accidentally deleting an important booking, etc. I have added multiple forms of error prevention to counter this - on the public booking creation page, I have made sure that incorrect types of data cannot be entered - for example, the user cannot 'Dave' in the booking date field.
 On the admin side, I have added confirmation for when my Mum tries to delete a booking, ensuring she doesn't accidentally delete anything important.
 - Aesthetic and Minimalist Design: As written in review of accessibility (above), the website has an aesthetically pleasing, minimalist design.
 Aside from the benefits of a good looking design (above), by having a minimalistic interface I have ensured that only relevant information is displayed, giving both the public and my mum an easier time navigating - especially if they aren't tech-savvy.
 This can be seen in the video.
 - Help and Documentation: By having a very simple design, feedback from the public determined that I don't need and help menu - everything is logical, even for someone that has very poor computer skills.
+My Mum also found the admin panel easy to use - she said herself that I've left no room for confusion.

 ### Review of Privacy